Set up launch agent

 <Tab title="AWS">

 The AWS environment configuration requires the region key.
-The region should be the AWS region that the agent runs in.
+Set the region to the AWS region that the agent runs in.

 ```yaml title="launch-config.yaml" theme={null}